Skip to main content

 Choice of Filesystem

-In general Spacemesh is agnostic to the choice of filesystem.
+In general, Spacemesh is agnostic to the choice of filesystem.
 You can successfully initialize and run an identity and manage the underlying PoST data on any Linux, Windows, or macOS-compatible filesystem.
 However, you should keep two things in mind when choosing a filesystem.

 1. If there is any chance you will want to move the identity from one operating system to another, we strongly recommend using the exFAT filesystem.
 This is the only filesystem that works out of the box across all the major operating systems.
-Keep in mind that copying an entire identity from one filesystem to another could take a very long time, whereas with an exFAT filesystem you can just "plug and chug" on any computer.
+Keep in mind that copying an entire identity from one filesystem to another could take a very long time, whereas with an exFAT filesystem, you can just "plug and chug" on any computer.
 You should be able to initialize and format a new exFAT filesystem easily in any operating system.

 Number of Units

-Determining exactly how many storage units fit on a drive is actually somewhat non-trivial if you want to maximize the amount of PoST data you can fit on a drive, maximize the identity size, and maximize the rewards.
+Determining exactly how many storage units fit on a drive is actually somewhat non-trivial if you want to maximize the amount of PoST data you can fit on a drive, the identity size, and the rewards.
 For one thing, PoST identity file sizes are base 2 (e.g., 64GiB) whereas the size of most hard drives is base-10 (e.g., 1TB).
 Moreover, as described in the previous section, different file systems use space differently and require different amounts of overhead.

 Linux users may find a command such as the following helpful in displaying the available space on a drive: